 Alert, Strong, Loyal

 These dogs are known to be very sensitive to how they are treated.
-The environment that they are surrounded in will be reciprocated in their behavior.
-It is important to praise them for their good habits instead of scolding them harshly for their misgivings.
+The environment that they are surrounded by will shape their character.
+It’s important to praise them for their good habits instead of scolding them harshly for their bad behavior.

 Otherwise, the dog will become reluctant and uncooperative.
 While maintaining this treatment, owners must also retain their dominance over the dog.